ezrapierce000/bela-iree-container/README.md

 ## Performance analysis

-Now that you have an IREE module compiled, you can benchmark and profile it on Bela.
+Once you have an IREE module compiled, you can benchmark and profile it on Bela.

 ### Benchmarking using iree-benchmark-module